LibrariesHacked/librarieshacked-web-content/tutorials/highcharts.md

 TutorialTime: 1 hour
 ---

 The [tools page](https://www.librarieshacked.org/tools) on this site gives some examples of tools for data analysis and data visualisation.
-There are too many to list, but [HighCharts](http://www.highcharts.com/) is an especially easy charting library to create a wide variety of interactive charts with relatively little coding knowledge or time required.
+There are too many to list, but [HighCharts](http://www.highcharts.com/) is an especially easy charting library to create a wide variety of interactive charts with relatively little coding knowledge.

 Note: HighCharts is free for non-commercial and personal use.
-For commercial use (which includes government) it does require a developer licence.
+For commercial use (which includes government), it does require a developer licence.

-[Leeds Data Mill](http://leedsdatamill.org/) is one of the UKs leading local open data portals, publishing a wide variety of datasets about the city.
+[Leeds Data Mill](http://leedsdatamill.org/) is one of the UK's leading local open data portals, publishing a wide variety of datasets about the city.
 They publish a set of library-based datasets, providing annual usage counts (in some cases since 2000), separated by individual library.

 - [Library visits](http://leedsdatamill.org/dataset/library-visits)
 - [Library loans (books)](http://leedsdatamill.org/dataset/library-loans-books-only)